eic/edpm/README.md

 adding new git+cmake packets straight forward.

-As a dive-in example of adding packets, lets look on how to add such packet using Genfit as an example.
+As a dive-in example of adding packets, lets look on how to add such packet using Genfit as a copy-paste example.

 [ejpm/recipes/genfit.py](ejpm/recipes/genfit.py)